 Anchovies.
 These are not a shellfish, but they contain a protein similar to the protein in shellfish.

-Calcium supplements derived from coral
+Calcium supplements made from coral

-Cockle, periwinkle, sea urchin
+Cockle, periwinkle, and sea urchin

 Crawfish, also called crayfish, and ecrevisse

-Limpet (lapas, opihi)
+Limpet (lapas and opihi)

-Lobster and langoustines (a type of lobster)
+Lobster and langoustines, a type of lobster

-Oysters, squid (calamari)
+Oysters and squid (calamari)